 4 Environmental Monitoring Methods That Can Help Shape Your Facility’s Decontamination Protocol

-Environmental monitoring is a universal process and has been implemented into many industries, including laboratories, cleanroom pharmaceutical manufacturing facilities, the medical device industry, and even hospitals.
-The samples collected during this process help the facility narrow down the specific areas in which microbial contamination is occurring and help prevent cross contamination from one area to the next.
+Environmental monitoring is a universal process and has been implemented in many industries, including laboratories, cleanroom pharmaceutical manufacturing facilities, the medical device industry, and even hospitals.
+The samples collected during this process help the facility narrow down the specific areas in which microbial contamination is occurring and help prevent cross-contamination from one area to the next.
 Over time, long-term trends give insight into vulnerable areas and prevent future lapses in those locations.
 Each facility falls into categories and is required to conduct environmental monitoring routinely according to GMP (Good Manufacturing Practices) guidelines to achieve appropriate safety standards, especially in sterile cleanrooms.

 Environmental monitoring is required for multiple reasons, including: